sysgears/selenium-automation-bundle/docs/Introduction to Data Driven Testing.md

 * Request an entire data set from a YAML file or only the specific test data
 * Create data objects with high level of complexity

-Speaking of storing data in files, you can consider YAML files as your "database" that's much easier to access and handle than a conventional relational (MySQL) or document-oriented (MongoDB) database.
+Speaking of storing data in files, you can consider YAML files as your "database" that's much easier to access than a conventional relational (MySQL) or document-oriented (MongoDB) database.

 ## Running a Data Driven Test